 Collection Management Librarian

 The Molstead Library welcomes donations of books or other media that enhance and support the teaching and learning missions of North Idaho College.
 All such gifts are subject to the following conditions:

-All Inquiries regarding the donation of materials to be included in the Molstead Library’s collection are handled by the Public Services/Collection Development Librarian at (208) 769-3255.
+All Inquiries regarding the donation of materials to be included in the Molstead Library’s collection are handled by the Library Director at (208) 769-3393.
 For monetary gifts please contact the NIC Foundation office at (208) 769-5978.

 The resources acquired for the Library are selected to meet the teaching, research, and service missions of the College.
 The presence of a resource does not mean that the Library advocates or endorses the ideas found in that resource.
 The Library adheres to the principles of intellectual freedom as outlined in the Library Bill of Rights of the American Library Association (ALA).
 It is the responsibility of the Library to ensure that different points of view are represented in the collection.

 The Library Bill of Rights of ALA states “Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation” (Article 1); and “Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval” (Article 2).
 Molstead Library also endorses the Freedom to Read Statement, provided by ALA.